Skip to content

 Requirements

-• User Account: Ensure the account used for WMI discovery has read permissions on the target Windows systems.
+• Permission: Ensure the account used for WMI discovery has the necessary permissions on the target Windows systems.
+These settings can be controlled:

 How it works

 vScope collects information from Windows operating systems using various WMI scripts, utilizing VBscript.
-The scripts can be run from the vScope server using plain WMI, or locally on the target machine using PowerShell via WinRM.
-Though we recommend using WinRM due to performance and security, you can configure vScope to use WMI in Discovery Manager > Credentials > [WMI Credential]
+The scripts can be run from the vScope server using plain WMI, or locally on the target machine using PowerShell using WinRM.

 Change Default Timeout